ephedrandrox/balek/docs/quickstart.md

  - mongodb container for Digiscan Captures
  - nodejs container to run Instance

+The nodejs container also builds the minified version of the web interface and can take some time/resources.
+Once complete, you are ready to configure.

-### Step 2: Configure
+### Configure
-For the DigiScan iOS app to connect to the DigiScan instance, it must trust the certificates provided.
-A straightforward way to achieve this is to have an internet facing host with a fully qualified domain name.
-You can then use certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)
+In order for Digiscan to communicate over HTTPS and establish a connection using secure websockets, it is necessary for the host to provide SSL Certificates.
+Creating your own certificates and configuring your devices to trust them is an option, but the procedure is outside the scope of this document.
+Having an internet facing host with a fully qualified domain name, we can use certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)

-Once you have yourdomain.whatever, you can request certificates from [Let's Encrypt](https://www.letsencrypt.org/) and set the configuration for the domain name using the following command:
+To set the configuration for *yourdomain.whatever.net* use the following command:

-    sh configureFor.sh yourdomain.whatever
+    sh configureFor.sh yourdomain.whatever.net

 This will:
  - Run a certbot Docker container
- - Creates ~/certs and ~/certsvar directories
+ - Create ~/certs and ~/certsvar directories
  - Request the domain certificate by opening port 80 (http)
- - Uses sudo to copy the domain certificate and private key to the configuration directory
+ - Use sudo to copy the domain certificate and private key to the configuration directory
- - Changes the certificate and key ownership to user
+ - Change the certificate and key ownership to terminal user
  - Updates the config.json file for the given hostname

-You may have to provide admin credentials for the certificate copy and or an email to the certbot.
+You may have to provide some input (sudo password, domain info and email).
-If all goes well, ./builds/digiscan/
+If all goes well you are ready to start the containers.

-### Step 3: Run
+### Run
-Start up the containers and run a Digiscan Instance
+Start up the containers and run a Digiscan Instance:

     docker-compose -f ./builds/digiscan/docker-compose.yml up -d

+This will bring up the containers in the background.

+### Status:
+To see the current status of the containers:

+    docker-compose -f builds/digiscan/docker-compose.yml ps

 ### Stopping:
-Stop Digiscan and its containers
+Stop Digiscan and its containers:

     docker-compose -f ./builds/digiscan/docker-compose.yml down

-## Accessing Balek
+## Accessing Digiscan

+The host must be claimed by a device to access the Digiscan Web Interface.

 ### Claim Instance
+ A new owner claim key is generated each time the containers are ran until a device claims ownership of the host.

  **Get Owner Claim Key**

-    docker-compose logs digiscan

 To present a QR code in the terminal that can be scanned from the iOS App.

+    docker-compose -f builds/digiscan/docker-compose.yml exec -T digiscan npm run showAdminDeviceInvitation

-Once the device has taken ownership of the Digiscan Instance, it can be used to log in through a web browser.
+Once a device has taken ownership of the Digiscan Instance, it can be used to log in through a web browser and the above command will show an ECDSA P256 public signing key for the owning device.

+### Load Interface
+To load the interface in a web browser, navigate to your host using the https protocol.
+A QR code should appear that can be scanned by the owning device to log in.